Sensing Technologies for Crowd Management, Adaptation, and Information Dissemination in Public Transportation Systems: A Review: Main challenges

 Privacy is one of the major issues related to sensing technologies for crowd management.
 In what follows, VB and NVB techniques are discussed separately, since they involve different privacy concerns that can be overcome by resorting to radically different technical solutions.

 VB solutions must be designed to implement data protection principles, collectively referred to as \textit{privacy-by-design}, set out in international data privacy laws.
 For crowd counting and crowd density estimation, identification is not necessary.
 Therefore, for such applications, privacy-by-design can be achieved by suitably choosing resolution and other modifiable factors of VB devices to ensure that no recognizable facial images are captured.
 In addition to privacy-by-design, some data privacy laws also mandate \textit{privacy-by-default}.
 Under such an obligation, personal data collected through VB approaches must be used only for the specific purpose of crowd management.
 This means that the minimum required amount of personal data should be collected, their processing should be minimized, and their storage and accessibility should be controlled.
-A viable approach to ensure privacy-by-default consists of turning VB feeds featuring individuals into numbers and heatmaps.
+A viable approach to ensure privacy-by-default consists of turning VB feeds featuring individuals into numbers and heatmaps in such a manner that the data subject is not or no longer identifiable.
+Within the European Community, such countermeasures allow VB solutions to comply with the GDPR, which is one of the most restrictive legislations in the world in terms of safeguarding citizens' privacy.